julzelements/ftr-julian-scharf/spec.md

 ### Redesign

 To support multiple users, you need to make sure a new App is initalised from a new client session.
 A super simple solution: The client can generate a uuid and prefix each event.
 When each app is initialised, it is setup with event listeners that only respond to that particular uuid prefix.
+We would also want to create a new timer every time we get a new 'start' event.

 ### Hosting